drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 The main goal here is to share resources between tenants and reduce the overall resource usage on the cluster.

-For example: Spinning up a Kafka cluster with 3 replicas would require at least: 3x Zookeeper, 3x Kafka.
+For example: Spinning up an HA Kafka cluster would require at least: 3x Zookeeper, 3x Kafka.
 Consuming these amounts of resources for a single "free tier tenant", which might only be allowed to create a hand full of devices in the system, is just not practical.
+Even for the relatively low-resource protocol endpoints, it would mean that 1.000 free-tier tenants would consume at last 16MiB * 3 (MQTT, HTTP, Auth) * 1.000 = ~46 GiB.

 *Side note:* A good portion of this document is about *device identities*.
 However, this is a pre-requisite and integral part of multi-tenancy, as the tenant information is an important part of the tenant scope.
 So I don't think